Can you breastfeed with rheumatoid arthritis?

 - Tumor necrosis factor (TNF) inhibitors such as etanercept, infliximab or adalimumab have limited safety data and should be avoided wherever possible.

-Certain drugs used for RA are generally avoided during breastfeeding.
-Some of these include the following:
+Certain drugs used for RA are generally avoided during breastfeeding, such as:

 Reports suggest that certain drugs such as Rituxan (rituximab), Kineret (anakinra), and Orencia (abatacept) have shown no adverse effects on the baby during breastfeeding.
 However, there is a lack of long-term safety data, and doctors prescribe these drugs with caution.
 Hence, only the doctor can decide the most appropriate drug for a breastfeeding woman with RA.